rezarahem/jupiter/README.md

 - 🚀 **Zero downtime** during deployments.
 - 🐳 **Docker-based architecture** for containerization and scalability.

+**Note**: Jupiter is currently in development and is not stable.
+It is being constantly updated.

 ## Prerequisites

 1. **VPS running Ubuntu 24.04 or 22.04**